Skip to contents

 Colossus Script

 For the most part, the same steps are performed in Colossus.
-The script starts off by reading the input file.
-The only difference is that R does not require memory to be set aside prior to reading the file.
+The script starts by reading the input file.
+The only difference is that R does not require memory to be set aside before reading the file.

 df_Dose <- fread("EX_DOSE.csv")

-Finally the regression is run, and a list of the results is returned to a variable “e”.
+Finally, the regression is run and a list of the results is returned to a variable “e”.
+Regressions in Colossus return a list of results, a summary can be printed.

 A similar process is run for the two hazard ratio regressions.